kongware/ftor/README.md

 max2(Num, Str) (pair2) (pair1); // pair2
 max2(Num, Str) (pair3) (pair1); // pair1
 ```
-Tuples themselves are product types and thus implement the following type classes:

-* Bifunctor
-* Profunctor

-You may wonder why tuples themselves don't implement the enumerable, foldable or mappable (functor) type class.
-This is intenionally.
-If you need such behavior please fall back to collections like `Array`s.
+If you desitre to map over all elements of a tuple or to concat tuples themselves, then you might want to fall back to a collection type like `Array`s.

 ## Type representatives